Knowing your Class can be extremely helpful to you and your doctor

 These patients are at high risk, with 72% risk of metastasis over the next five years.

 If you have a Class 2 tumor, your doctor may recommend a high intensity program to monitor you for evidence of metastasis.
 This might include quarterly MRI or CT scans, along with quarterly liver function tests.
 Your doctor may also recommend referral to a medical oncologist for preventive treatment, and to review clinical trial opportunities.
-Results from molecular testing such as DecisionDx-UM will help determine whether or not you might qualify for such trials as they become available.
+Results from genomic testing such as DecisionDx-UM will help determine whether or not you might qualify for such trials as they become available.

 Decisions about your surveillance, treatment and other follow-up plans should be made by you and your doctors.